-Vertebroplasty and khyphoplasty are minimally-invasive procedures that are used to treat vertebral fractures, usually caused by osteoporosis or bone tumors.
-The pain of vertebral fractures is caused by the compression and shifting of the damaged vertebrae, so vertebroplasty and khyphoplasty treat the pain and the fracture by shoring up the vertebrae with bone cement.
+Vertebroplasty and kyphoplasty are minimally-invasive procedures that are used to treat vertebral fractures, usually caused by osteoporosis or bone tumors.
+The pain of vertebral fractures is caused by the compression and shifting of the damaged vertebrae, so vertebroplasty and kyphoplasty treat the pain and the fracture by shoring up the vertebrae with bone cement.

-Both vertebroplasty and khyphoplasty not only relieve the pain of damaged vertebrae, but they also prevent further damage from the original fracture.
+Both vertebroplasty and kyphoplasty not only relieve the pain of damaged vertebrae, but they also prevent further damage from the original fracture.

 It requires no stitches, no general anesthesia, and it has a very quick recovery time.
 Most people experience complete pain relief immediately after the procedure, others report that their pain was gone or significantly reduced within 48 hours.